alan-ooh-media-exercise/ooh-media-web-api/README.md

 * 'GET /users/'
 * 'GET /users/:id'

-# Getting Started
+## Getting Started
-* Ensure Postgres, node and npm are present/running on you machine and presumes your current user has authority to run sql scripts.
+* Ensure Postgres, node and npm are present/running on your machine.
+* Ensure your current user has authority to run sql scripts.
 * Execute the following command for development db `psql -f development.sql`
 * Execute the following command for testing db `psql -f test.sql`
 * These can be modified and used to generate a production db also, though environmental variables are required to be set in a .env file for this.
 See: 'knexfile.js'